-The Governing body and the school, as a paramount aim, seeks to safeguard all pupils in its care by creating a culture of safety for all children, embedded throughout school life.
+The Governing body and the school, as a paramount aim, seeks to safeguard all pupils in its care by creating a culture of safety for all children, embedded throughout school life as well as protecting children from maltreatment, whether that is within or outside the home, including online.
 This policy applies to all children including EYFS and is in accordance with Harrow Strategic Safeguarding Partnership (HSSP) and Harrow's interagency procedure.
 Our policies and procedures comply with:

-'Keeping Children Safe in Education' (2023) (KCSIE), The Prevent duty: safeguarding learners vulnerable to radicalisation October 2022 and this policy was written using 'Disqualifications under the Childcare Act 2006' (August 2018), Sexual Violence and Sexual Harassment Between Children in Schools and Colleges 2021 and 'What to do if you're worried a child is being abused' (March 2015) for guidance.
+'Keeping Children Safe in Education' (2024) (KCSIE), The Prevent duty: safeguarding learners vulnerable to radicalisation October 2022 and this policy was written using 'Disqualifications under the Childcare Act 2006' (August 2018), Sexual Violence and Sexual Harassment Between Children in Schools and Colleges 2021 and 'What to do if you're worried a child is being abused' (March 2015) for guidance.